Hellenic Nursing and Rehabilitation Center

 -$1.0M

 Payroll costs Info The portion of the home's budget spent on staff, including nurses, caregivers, and other employees who support care and operations.
-Rank #58 / 92Payroll — State benchmarkedThis home is ranked 58th out of 92 homes in Massachusetts.
+Rank #58 / 92Payroll — State benchmarkedThis home is ranked 58th out of 92 homes in Massachusetts for payroll.
 Shows total annual staff payroll benchmarked to the Massachusetts average.
 Higher payroll investment relative to peers often signals better staffing and less reliance on cheaper contract labor.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 $8.7M